Kanegraffiti/parsl/docs/userguide/checkpoints.rst

 In all cases the checkpoint file is written out to the ``runinfo/RUN_ID/checkpoint/`` directory.

 ..
 Note:: Checkpoint modes ``periodic``, ``dfk_exit``, and ``manual`` can interfere with garbage collection.
-          In these modes task information will be retained after completion, until checkpointing events are triggered.
+          In these modes task information will be retained after completion, until :ref:`Checkpointing <checkpointing>` events are triggered.

 Creating a checkpoint
 ^^^^^^^^^^^^^^^^^^^^^

-Automated checkpointing must be explicitly enabled in the Parsl configuration.
+Automated :ref:`Checkpointing <checkpointing>` must be explicitly enabled in the Parsl configuration.
-There is no need to modify a Parsl  program as checkpointing will occur transparently.
+There is no need to modify a Parsl program as :ref:`Checkpointing <checkpointing>` will occur transparently.
-In the following example, checkpointing is enabled at task exit.
-The results of each invocation of the ``slow_double`` app will be stored in the checkpoint file.
+In the following example, :ref:`Checkpointing <checkpointing>` is enabled at task exit.
+The results of each invocation of the ``slow_double`` :ref:`App <app>` will be stored in the checkpoint file.

 .. code-block:: python